-What is positioning strategy?
+What is positioning strategy in marketing?

 A brand’s position refers to the way that customers and prospects perceive it relative to the other brands in the same category.